 Finally, women and men alike can prevent the likelihood of lung cancer for the next generation of women by discouraging them smoking, even socially.

 "Statistics show that a lot of young adolescent women smoke.
 This is a real problem given rates of lung cancer in female ex-smokers.
 Do everything you can to keep your daughters and granddaughters from smoking, even experimentally or casually."

 What if Lung Cancer Targets a Woman I Love?

 The earlier lung cancer is diagnosed and treated, the better chance of successful outcomes.
 But the quality and combination of treatment you receive is equally critical.
 Look for a treatment center with a highly integrated set of offerings, including advanced radiation therapies and forward-learning immunotherapy and molecular-based treatments.

 "At Penn Medicine, we have an integrated thoracic oncology program that I lead," Dr. Kucharczuk explains.
 "It's a group of radiation therapists, oncologists, pulmonologists, chest-specific radiographers, and dedicated pulmonary cardiologists.
 All provide oversights and guidance for lung cancer care."

 He also points to the benefits of a care provider with services in close proximity to your home – a factor that can improve outcomes.

-“Penn Medicine doesn’t offer every care opportunity at every location, but we put a lot of effort into allowing patients to be treated close to home whenever possible,” says Dr. Kucharczuk, who sees patients at the Perelman Center for Advanced Medicine and Chester County Hospital.
+"Penn Medicine doesn't offer every care opportunity at every location, but we put a lot of effort into allowing patients to be treated close to home whenever possible," says Dr. Kucharczuk, who sees patients at the Perelman Center for Advanced Medicine, Chester County Hospital, and Penn Medicine Radnor.

 And while the changing face of lung cancer can be scary, he underscores the fact that lifetime non-smokers shouldn't panic.